-If a retail dealer is in violation of a motor fuel quality standard detected at the dealer's retail service station, a fuel inspector must issue to the dealer an order to stop selling fuel until the fuel is in compliance with the standards.
-The Director must adopt rules that establish procedures by which a retail dealer may appeal an order issued by a fuel inspector.
+If a retail dealer is in violation of a motor fuel quality standard detected at a retail service station for the first time, a fuel inspector must issue to the retail dealer one of the following:

+- 1. An order to stop selling fuel until the fuel is in compliance with the standards of the program as determined by the fuel inspector; - 2.
+A written citation; or - 3.
+Both an order to stop selling and written citation.9